unbxd/autosuggest/README.md

 ## unbxdAutosuggest.js
 #####no jquery auto suggest library for unbxd search

+### if you are using for a site, please create a seperate CDN instance with a unique url and use

 ###STEP 1
 - - - -
 #####Include **unbxdAutosuggest.js** and **unbxdAutosuggest.css** after downloading this repo by including this in head of your html page